 That something was a low carb, high fat approach to eating, like the one described in Gary Taubes’ book Why We Get Fat.
 It went against everything I had learned about dieting up to that point in my life but, given that everything I had learned had served me so poorly, I felt like I didn’t have anything to lose (except weight).

-I also added in a few other new habits such as going to bed earlier, watching less TV, and moderate exercise 120 minutes a week that included some upper body strength-building.
+I also added in a few other new habit goals such as going to bed earlier, watching less TV, and moderate exercise 120 minutes a week that included some upper body strength-building.

 Knowing that I had some time before I would begin my job search, I set more general goals regarding career change including improving my LinkedIn profile, networking with friends who already live in the city I want to move to, reading up on how to implement a mid-life career pivots, etc.